billyfish/eirods-dav/README.md

 #### REST API

-Davrods has a REST API for accessing and manipulating the iRODS metadata catalog.
+Eirods-dav has a REST API for accessing and manipulating the iRODS metadata catalog.
 Currently it has the following functions:

+##### Metadata

  * **metadata/get**: This is for getting all of the associated metadata for an iRODS item.
 It takes two parameter, the first is *id*, which is the iRODS id of the data object or collection that you wish to get the metadata pairs for.
 The second parameter is *output_format* which specifies the format that the metadata will be returned in.
 It currently can take one of the following values: